Jakapam/crud-app/README.md

 Frontend can be accessed at `http://localhost:8080`.

 API can be accessed at `http://localhost:5000/api`.
-This should also be the value passed to `API_BASE_URL` in the .env file.
+This should also be the value passed to `API_BASE_URL` in the .env file when running locally.

 Database can be administered at postgres default port: `5432`